By J. A. English

 On the tiny island of Mabuhay, he meets Marguerite.
 She spent time in the United States going to school and learning how cruel life can be.
 She does not talk about what happened, but does not trust white men.

 Somebody Else’s Troubles is interesting and complicated.
 Amidst self-loathing and regret, peace is found by forgiveness and love.
 It is easy to read but hard to forget.
 J. A. English brings his characters into controversial situations, then shows the consequences of how they deal with them.
 He makes the reader think about situations they may have encountered or will encounter; he brings a realism into the story that will resonate with readers on a deep level.
 This is the best work of literary fiction I have read in years, I loved it.

-DISCLOSURE OF MATERIAL CONNECTION: I have a material connection because I received a review copy that I can keep for consideration in preparing to write this content.
-I was not expected to return this item after my review.
+DISCLOSURE OF MATERIAL CONNECTION: I have a material connection because I received a review copy from publicist Maryglenn McCombs in exchange for a fair and honest review.
 Copyright © 2020 Laura Hartman